-Each area will run up to four funding rounds per year.
+Each council will run between two and four funding rounds per year.
 You can apply in any round but, if you have already received funding from CCS for a project, you must complete a report on that project before making another application, unless the project is still in progress.